boldingd/EclipsePhaseContent/Kainouda2035.md

 A number of hypercorps run habs connected to the loop, covering a wide array of designs, styles, and budgets.
 Most are relatively small, around the size of old-Earth mid-rises and including housing for between 50 and 200 people, as well as shared recreational spaces.

-> **Gunslinger#MONOLITH**: And the difference between a hypercorp hab and an extropian hab would be…
+> **Gunslinger\#MONOLITH**: And the difference between a hypercorp hab and an extropian hab would be…
 >
 > **anarcat**: The fabbers are locked down, you get paid in real actual Bank-of-Progress credits and not a micro-currency pegged to them, and you're a hypercorp resident, so you get to "vote" for a rep in the Planetary Congress and your hypercorp gets representation in the Ministry.
 >
-> **Gunslinger#MONOLITH**: Right, their fabbers are locked down, unless they take a five-minute tram ride to ancapistan, where they can buy all the scary, subversive toys their hearts desire.
+> **Gunslinger\#MONOLITH**: Right, their fabbers are locked down, unless they take a five-minute tram ride to ancapistan, where they can buy all the scary, subversive toys their hearts desire.
 >
 > **Apotheotician**: They don't even have to do that.
-> There are a couple of Extropian microcorps that specialize in fabbing proscribed items and then delivering them to hypercorpers by drone.
+> Most Extropian microcorps in the rest of the rock will just ship into the Loop by drone.
+> A few even specialize in it.
 >
-> **Gunslinger#MONOLITH**: And K-whatever can't stop them from doing that?
+> **Gunslinger\#MONOLITH**: And K-whatever can't stop them from doing that?
 >
 > **Apotheotician**: The KHHC doesn't care.
-> They're not super concerned about staying in the Hypercorp Council's good graces.
+> They've pretty much written off any hope of staying in the Hypercorp Council's good graces.
+>
+> **Bauble**: One thing anarcat didn't mention is that Hypercorp habs require nanotat IDs.
+> Which is *inconvenient* if you're there for less-than-legal business.
+>
+> **Apotheotician**: There's actually a microcorp here that partners with Infinite Loop for "identity services."
+> Basically, you verify that you control a circle-A account that meets certain minimum history and rep standards, and they give you a temporary tatoo.
+> They still won't let you into certain sensitive areas, but it's enough to walk around.
+>
+> **Gunslinger\#MONOLITH**: That seems fairly easy to game.
+>
+> **Apotheotician**: It is.
+> If they suspect you're gaming the system, they can revoke the ID, or require a brain-print.
+>
+> **Plasmage**: I had the opposite thought.
+> You're trusting a microcorp to inject you with active nanotech, and you've only got their word that it's actually temporary or that it's only doing what they say its doing.

 ### Outer System Industries